luqmaan11/Data-Science/README.md

 - Naive Bayes Classifier
 - Clustering
 - Text Analysis
-- Data Visualization using Tableu
+- Data Visualization using Tableau

 **_This repository contains the respective codes and the datasets used for each problem statement._**